alibaba/tengine-ingress/README.md

 ## Overview
 Tengine-Ingress is an Ingress controller for Kubernetes using [Tengine](https://github.com/alibaba/tengine) as a reverse proxy and load balancer.
-**Note**: Tengine-Ingress supports the standard Ingress specification based on [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx) repo.
+Tengine-Ingress supports the standard Ingress specification based on [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx) repo.

 ## Features
 * Dynamically reconfigure the servers, locations and upstreams for Ingress, Secret, Service and Endpoint changes, without reloading or restarting worker processes.